 Hong Kong and Australia have always enjoyed something of a shared history.
-Both former British colonies.
-Both legal systems based on the English common law.
+Both were former British colonies.
+Both legal systems are based on the English common law.
 Australian judges are invited to sit as non-permanent members of the Hong Kong senior courts.
 And although not binding, the Hong Kong courts will often look to Australian decisions for guidance in cases where the law is not clear or underdeveloped.

 For all their similarities, however, they differ in one crucial respect from an employment law perspective: trust and confidence.
-Whereas in Hong Kong the implied term of trust and confidence is alive and well, the Australian High Court has declined to recognise it in a recent high profile decision.
+Whereas in Hong Kong the implied term of trust and confidence is alive and well, the Australian High Court has declined to recognise it in a recent high-profile decision.

 Now Hong Kong is witnessing a second wave of cases involving a potentially similar implied term of ‘anti-avoidance’, which has been decided in one case so far.
 Could there be repercussions for employers Down Under?

 Trust and Confidence – Jefferies (HK) v.
 Barker (AUS)